 The only connection to Xenomorph Prime from the movies comes from Aliens vs. Predator: Requiem.
 Although we only see Yautja Prime in the movie, original concept art shows that an Alien planet was planned to be used as well.
 The art shows a desolate planet similar to LV-426 with the surface covered with Alien eggs.
 It is unknown if Wolf was supposed to travel there before going to Earth or if the plan was to use a completely different story, unlike the final movie.
 The Alien homeworld was probably cut for budget reasons as well.

-The first human mission to Xenomorph Prime occurred in 2189, about 10 years after the events of Aliens.
+The second human expedition to Xenomorph Prime occurred in Aliens: Female War, after the events of Nightmare Asylum.
 The goal of the mission was to acquire the Alien Queen Mother and bring her to Earth.
 The Alien infestation on Earth would then subjugate under her and move to one specific location where they would be vulnerable to nuclear weapons.
 Leading the mission was an android version of Ellen Ripley with the help of Wilks, Billie, and some mercenaries.
 The Xenomorph Prime depicted in the comic was a barren wasteland, with giant egg-like hives and no other lifeforms but the Xenomorphs.
 The mission was a success and the Queen Mother was removed from the planet, resulting in the liberation of Earth from the Aliens.

 Xenomorph Prime shows up briefly in the Predator ending of the Aliens vs. Predator 2010 video game.
 The Lord Predator bio-mask is obtained by Dark Predator, one of the three protagonists of the game.
 The mask contains the location and a hologram of the planet, with Alien eggs and juvenile Xenomorph Queens being shown on the initial scan of the planet.
 Dark sets his course to the planet and the ending is left open for a sequel which would have possibly taken place on Xenomorph Prime.